 - c.
 Compression Method-You can optionally compress the WAV files of voice calls on the Collection Server.
 To compress the files, select GSM-FR.
 None is the default. - d.
-Sensitive Recording Path-Specifies the path where Call Recordings flagged as Sensitive by the SMDR Extension processing are stored. .
-Click the icon and browse to and select the location. - e.
-Click OK to save the filter configuration and close the dialog box. - To use the TSAP filter, click the down arrow and click TSAP. - 5.
+Sensitive Recording Path-Specifies the path where Call Recordings flagged as Sensitive by the SMDR Extension processing are stored. - To use the TSAP filter, click the down arrow and click TSAP. - 5.
 Post-filter file processing determines what is done with the raw call recording data received from the CRCs.
 Options are to retain all files, retain only error files, or discard all files.
-See "Post-Filter Processing" on page 80 for more information. - 6.
-In the Post-Filter Processing box, click the down arrow and select an option: - Delete All Files (the default) - Keep Error Files Only - Keep All Files - 7.
+See "Post-Filter Processing" on page 80 for more information. - In the Post-Filter Processing box, click the down arrow and select an option: - Delete All Files (the default) - Keep Error Files Only - Keep All Files - 7.
 The default Max CRC Connections is 20.
 To allow fewer, click the down arrow and click a different number. - 8.
 The Collection Server Listener Port is the port on which the Collection Server accepts connections from authorized CRCs.
 The default port is 6999.
 To use a different port: - In the Listener Port box, type the port number.
 It is recommended that you choose a port above 5000. - 9.
 Minimum Disk Space-The default is 100 MB.
 The Collection Server continually monitors the amount of available disk space.
 When the available disk space falls below a user-configurable threshold, the software generates a warning log message and a warning message appears on the desktop.
 Until the disk space issue is addressed, no new connections from CRCs are accepted and filtering of raw uploaded files is disabled.
 Once disk space is freed or the configured threshold is lowered, the Collection Server automatically resumes connection processing and filtering.
 You can optionally enable automated purging of recordings at a specified interval.
 Otherwise, be sure to respond promptly to disk space warnings. - 10.
-Next to the Allowed CRC List box, click Add.
-The Call Recording Cache Configuration dialog box appears.
+To enable the Collection Server to be searchable via the ETM Web Portal, configure it to connect to the Management Server: - a.
+Select Connect to Management Server. - In the IP Address box, type the IP address of the ETM Server. - c.
+In the Port box, type the port on which the ETM Server accepts connections from Appliances and Collection Servers.